Qingbao/iris/README.md

 iris
 ====

-Iris Recognition Algorithms Comparison between Daugman algorithm and Hough transform on Matlab.
+Iris Recognition Algorithms Comparison between Daugman algorithm and Hough transform with Matlab.

 ### DESCRIPTION:
 Iris is one of the most important biometric approaches that can perform high confidence recognition.